Evaluation of Contaminant Removal in Decentralized Water Reuse Systems by Non-targeted Analysis

 The project Enhanced Evaluation of the Removal of Contaminants of Emerging Concern in Decentralized Water Reuse Systems by Non-Targeted Analysis investigated the mechanisms by which these chemicals are removed or transformed in DEWATS.
 This research, co-sponsored by the National Science Foundation, employed a systematic non-targeted analytical approach to comprehensively identify both known and unexpected contaminants and byproducts in lab-scale membrane treatment systems.
 This project also advanced education and diversity through development of a water reuse demo and competition activity to convey themes dealing with water scarcity and reuse to middle school students in the all-female We Are STEM Enrichment Program at San Diego State University.

-This webcast will present the results of Enhanced Evaluation of the Removal of Contaminants of Emerging Concern in Decentralized Water Reuse Systems by Non-Targeted Analysis (4937).
+This webcast presented the results of Enhanced Evaluation of the Removal of Contaminants of Emerging Concern in Decentralized Water Reuse Systems by Non-Targeted Analysis (4937).

 - Natalie Mladenov, PhD, Professor, Department of Civil, Construction, and Environmental Engineering, San Diego State University